A Level and AS Results Day 2018 and Year 13 Re-Enrolment

 You only have five 24 hour periods (including weekends) within this time to use it, starting from when your conditional firm (CF) offer changes to unconditional firm (UF), or on A level publication day – whichever is the later.

 What should I do if I have not met the required grades for my university place?

 If a student does not meet the conditions of their firm choice on 16 August, their application will be passed on to the insurance choice.
 If neither university accepts then the student will be automatically placed into UCAS Clearing, this is updated via their Track status on UCAS.
 UCAS Clearing offers all the courses that are left and Waldegrave staff have undergone specialised training to support students with this process.
 For further information and FAQs please visit: www.ucas.com

 I need advice about what to do next – what support is there for me?

-The Sixth form Leadership and Careers Guidance teams will be in the Sixth form study base between 9am – 4pm on Thursday 18 and Friday 19 August.
+The Sixth form Leadership and Careers Guidance teams will be in the Sixth form study base between 9am – 3pm on Thursday 16 and 10am – 3pm on Friday 17 August.
 Please email firstname.lastname@example.org or call 020 8894 3244 ex205 to make an appointment.

 How does UCAS work between now and Results Day?

-UCAS suspend the track service that students use for their applications from the 12 August and it is then re-opened on results day.
+UCAS suspend the track service for a few days leading up to Results Day and it is then re-opened on results day at 8am.
 Clearing is an option for those who have not met their grade requirements -- last year 61,000 students used this service successfully to obtain places at universities.
 For more detailed advice on how clearing works please refer to the following link: https://www.ucas.com/ucas/undergraduate/apply-and-track/results/no-offers-use-clearing